10yard/dkafe/readme.md

 The application requires settings.txt and romlist.csv to be present in the installation folder along with other resources.
 Defaults are provided.

 The settings.txt contains the emulator, rom path, controls and other configuration.
-See *Frontend Settings" section below.
+See **Frontend Settings** section below.

 The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.